 Here are some guidelines to help you in considering others:

-All Students: No offensive writing on shirts.
+All Students: No shorts except for gym class.
+No offensive writing on shirts.
 No ripped jeans.
 Extreme styles or fads are not permitted.
 This applies to clothing, hair, and jewelry accessories (piercings, etc.).
 All underwear must be covered.
 Dress codes must be observed until the student leaves the building for the day.

 Boys: No undershirts, sweatpants, sagging pants, or shorts.
 Hats must be removed upon entering a room.
 Earrings, chokers, and chains are not allowed.